GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 American Geographic Society in 1942, is neither equal nor conformal.
 All meridians and parallels are straight lines.
 The projection was designed to be a compromise between Mercator and other cylindrical projections.
-Specifically, Miller spaced the parallels by using Mercator’s formula with 0.8 times the actual latitude, thus avoiding the singular poles;
+Specifically, Miller spaced the parallels by using Mercator's formula with 0.8 times the actual latitude, thus avoiding the singular poles;
 the result was then divided by 0.8.
 There is only a spherical form for this projection.
 Specify the projection by: